mwa-templates/template-maven-pom-project/README.md

 The workflows assume a branching model that is somewhat inspired by the [git-flow branching model](https://nvie.com/posts/a-successful-git-branching-model/), but much less complicated.

 The `develop` branch is the default development branch.
 It should always contain a potentially releasable version of the software.
 Each actual development should take place in a feature or bugfix branch (e.g. `feature/...` or `bugfix/...` or whatever).
 Finished work should then simply be merged into the `develop` branch, usually via a pull request.
 For releasing, a release branch should be used.
 This can be done by the corresponding workflows (see below).
+Note, that a `master` branch or a `main` branch does not exist.

 ## Versioning concept